Are you paying lots of dollars for this brand of food? There are some good reasons why you shouldn’t.

 "How healthy would I be if all I ate was chicken byproduct, corn gluten meal, and synthetic vitamins?"

-It would be no surprise if a person on that diet has cancer so why should it be a surprise if this diet caused health problems.
-Many people are lured in by the breed specific bags like the Labrador Retriever bag we looked at.
-The reality is that the small differences in these foods should not be very significant.
+.
+Many people are also attracted to the breed specific bags like the Labrador Retriever bag we looked at.
+Our opinion is that the small differences in these foods should not be very significant.

 In our online store we carry some of the top rated pet foods like Orijen, Acana, Fromm, Natural Balance, Boreal and Pulsar.
 These companies often own their factories and are very conscientious about the quality of the ingredients that go into making their kibble.
 There have been very few recalls of these brands in contrasts to cheap foods made at facilities where cross contamination from other brands produced there is possible.